Back to Glossary

 Technical

-Graining is a type of tire damage in motorsport where small pieces of rubber tear off the tire surface and stick back on, creating a rough, sandpaper-like texture that reduces grip and performance.
+Graining is a type of tire damage in motorsport where the rubber surface tears and develops a rough, sandpaper-like texture that reduces grip and makes the car harder to control.

 Never Miss a Race!